thorlindberg/thesis/dissertation/7-1-3 experiment-library-handshake.md

 The `handshake()` method takes an input, expected to be of type JSON String.
-If all validation steps and checks are passed without detecting nonconformance to types, then the resulting property will have no feedback property.
+If all validation checks are passed without detecting nonconformance to types, then the resulting property will have no feedback property.
 Handshaking requires a String as input parameter, and returns an Object with "valid" and optional "feedback" properties.
 The `valid` property is of type Boolean, indicating success (true) or failure (false).
 The `feedback` property is of type String and describes the first encountered nonconformance issue.

 ```
 { "valid": true, "feedback": '"init" property not found at top level' }